-You will turn in a 900-1000 word paper describing your interviewee's life (200 points), along with a copy of the interview questions that you asked your interviewee (50 points).
+You will turn in an 800-1000 word paper describing your interviewee's life, along with a copy of the interview questions that you asked your interviewee.
 In the final paper, you will give a detailed description and analysis of the interview, including:

 - 1. Brief description of the subculture your interviewee is a part of, and your position in relation to it (i.e. how your cultural background is different from and/or similar to your interviewee) - 2.
 Discussion of your interviewee's life experiences within a particular cultural and historical context - 3.
 Discussion of your interviewee's life (childhood, youth, adulthood if relevant); including important or significant life experiences - 4.
-Application of at least two concepts from the lesson content and/or textbook to analyze, interpret, and/or understand the content of the interview.
-To do this well, you must first describe/define the concept itself. - 5.
-A reflection on the experience of doing the interview.
+Discussion of how your interviewee's cultural affiliation(s) has influenced their life/perceptions of the world - 5.
+A reflection on the experience of doing the interview - 6.
+Use of at least two concepts from the course and/or textbook to analyze the content of the interview